 In theory, the purchase price of a firm should be dictated by the potential net profits that can be derived from the practice over time - or more accurately, the discounted present value of its future net cash flows.
 Accordingly, the price would settle at a level that allows the buyer/investor to generate a reasonable net return on investment, including an appropriate risk premium to the expected return for the risk of buying a small company.
 In practice, this might equate to an expected return as high as 15% to 25%, as a reasonable risk-adjusted return for what amounts to a micro-micro-cap stock.
 This expected return corresponds to a valuation (or P/E ratio) of about 4 to 7 times profits.
 The more stable the company, the lower its risk premium, and the higher its multiple of profits.
 Notably, at a high end of almost 7 times earnings and a firm that generates a 30% profit margin, this amounts to a purchase price just over 2x revenue, the commonly cited "going rate" for a highly profitable and stable financial advisory firm.

-Of course, a third-party investor doesn't typically intend to work in the practice; as a result, it's important to note that the valuation of the practice as a multiple of profit would have to be calculated after including the cost necessary to pay an experienced and skilled financial planner to deliver services to clients (in addition to any other supporting staff functions).
+Of course, a third-party investor doesn't typically intend to work in the practice; as a result, it's important to note that the valuation of the practice as a multiple of profit should be calculated after including the cost necessary to pay an experienced and skilled financial planner to deliver services to clients (in addition to any other supporting staff functions).
 Solo practitioner financial planning firms often fail to make this distinction, not realizing that a business income of $200,000/year might simply be a fair market value for the services rendered in the business, which actually means the net profit after replacing the owner could be $0!
 Unfortunately, though, the reality is that if there wouldn't be any profit left after a qualified financial planner is hired and paid a fair market wage to render services to clients, the firm may actually have no real economic value!
 Thus, as Mark Hurley of Fiduciary Network has stated, as many of 98% firms "currently have no enterprise value and are very unlikely to build any in the future as a standalone business."

 However, as noted earlier, most of those looking to buy financial planning practices are not in the position of third-party investors; the goal is not to generate a return on investment, per se, but to "buy" that $200,000/year job.
 In turn, this means that many financial planning practices actually can sell for more than the "$0 enterprise value" implied by Hurley and a traditional valuation mechanism, but will still generate far less than the commonly cited 2x revenue estimate that would apply if the practice legitimately generated a healthy profit margin after covering the cost to replace the original firm-owner-as-financial-planner.

-Risks And Challenges Of Buying
+Risks And Challenges Of Buying An Advisory Firm

 So what are the risks and challenges involved for a new planner buying a financial advisory practice?